shmsoft/DocParser/README.md

 To run, enter sbt.
 Once inside of sbt, do this

     sbt> run <your parameters>

+On 'run' choice, chose '1' for Application

+Parameters example

+For all data

+    -i ../Greg_Data/NY_Court_All -o  ../Greg_Data/NY_Court_All_Parsed

+For a small test

+    -i test-data/ny-appeals -o output

 It will ask you which application to run, and pass your parameters to it

 Please note that all software documentation is found in the 'doc' folder in this project

 ## Data

+All input

+../Greg_Data/NY_Court_All

 Location on Google Drive: